SKU: AT-HDVS-200-TX, AT-HDVS-200-TX-WP

 - You are using the AT-HDVS-200-RX, a compatible AT-UHD-CLSO switcher or are using a display/projector with HDBaseT inputs that support RS232 control (over HDBaseT).
 Related products found here:

 - You have confirmed the commands you have for controlling your display work as you can control your display locally through a computer or serial program.

-- You have checked the baud rate and port settings that are configured on the AT-HDVS-200-RX web interface and they match the settings of your display.
+- You have checked the baud rate and port settings that are configured on the AT-HDVS-200-RX (or other HDBaseT receivers) web interface and they match the settings of your display.
 Default baud rate for RS232 outputs on the HDVS-200 system is 9600.

 - Check that firmware should be 1.0.45 for the HDVS-200-TX and 1.0.32 for the HDVS-200-RX (or subsequent future versions)

 - RS232 port 1 is used on the AT-HDVS-200-RX for RS232 communication with displays.
 RS232 port 2 is used for local control of the AT-HDVS-200-RX.

 - The RX pin on the Atlona RS232 port should go to the TX pin on the display.
 TX pin on the Atlona should go to the RX pin on the display.
 Ground to ground.
 You may need to refer to your displays/projectors user’s manual to find the RS232 pinout.

 - In the HDVS-200-TX web interface, under RS-232/IP commands page, confirm the commands are being sent via either HEX or ASCII and the appropriate communication method is chosen.
 Please note (Hex is typically denoted by octets (i.e. 02 B2 18) and ASCII is often written in as words or abbreviations (i.e. PWR ON))

 - It’s possible to have commands that are a mix of ASCII and HEX, Atlona recommends all commands converted to HEX (Atlona commands included).
 Free HEX to ASCII converter found here.